shinyorg/documentation/src/content/docs/obd/transports.md

 title: Custom Transports
 ---

 The `IObdTransport` interface abstracts the communication channel between your app and the OBD adapter.
-The library ships with BLE, but you can implement WiFi, USB, or any other transport.
+The library ships with [BLE](/client/obd/ble), [WiFi](/client/obd/wifi) and [serial (USB/UART)](/client/obd/serial) — between them they cover every adapter on the market, so reach for a custom transport only for a channel none of them handles: the Android USB Host API, a J2534 pass-thru box, or a replay harness over a recorded session.

-For transports that support discovery (BLE, WiFi), implement `IObdDeviceScanner` as well:
+For transports that support discovery, implement `IObdDeviceScanner` as well:

 ```csharp
 public interface IObdDeviceScanner